About us

 And now, in 2025 the gates have reopened, 7 years after they were closed.

-There are native plants, grown by John and a small team of budding gardeners.
-Organic vegetables and herbs grown by Indra and organic eggs from the rescued ex-battery hens.
-Two log cabins that are available for rent, as a quirky 'glamping' alternative to pitching a tent.
 An old polytunnel that has been transformed into a learning space as well as a place to relax and unwind.
 Bluebell, the tuck shop, provides barista coffees and snacks as well as home baked goods using our own eggs and ingredients.
-And then there is the playground and the fire circle, home to many a story telling evening and bonfires to celebrate the celtic seasons.
+And then there is the playground, the sports pitch and the fire circle, home to many a story telling evening and bonfires to celebrate the celtic seasons.

 We look forward to welcoming you to our destination.